Warning: A non-numeric value encountered in /home/chantaec/public_html/thesaltsirens.com/wp-content/themes/valenti/library/core.php on line 1457

 The strap is easy to adjust and the mask has a wide enough field-of-vision to be compatible for scuba diving as well.

 The Mares Star Liquidskin frame has a very arched eyebrow area, making you give off a very Batman vibe.
 But hey, some people might consider that a pro.
 It’s also a much more stylish mask — despite the Batman look — than many of its competitors.
 I think only the Cressi Nano beats this mask, style-wise for similar shapes.
-Of course, this is only a personal opinion.

 The only real downside is that the strap of the Mares Star Liquidskin is much thinner and feels flimsier than other masks on the market.
 Other freediving masks feel more durable — like you can really stretch the strap if needed.
 However, with this freediving mask, I wouldn’t push it.